alibaba/tengine/docs/modules/proc-module.md

 Context: `process`

-Priority is a value in the range -20 to 20.Lower priorities cause more favorable scheduling.
+Priority is a value in the range -20 to 20.
+Lower priorities cause more favorable scheduling.

 ## delay\_start ##